 - Review company procedures and revise any policies to improve the security measures: During this time, you may discover some loopholes or gaps in current company procedures that may need to be revamped to improve security.
 This may include amending your nondisclosure agreements, internal policies, and confidentiality procedures.
 Some ideas to promote more effective policies and procedures include:

 - Keeping confidential information separate from ordinary company paperwork.

 - Storing confidential paperwork in a secure location.

 - Holding an exit interview for the disgruntled employee.

 - Increasing employee education and training on how to properly handle confidential information.

 If you need help with a breach of nondisclosure agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only works with the top five percent of attorneys.
-UpCounsel attorneys come from law schools such as Yale and Harvard with an average of 14 years of legal experience, this includes working with or on behalf of companies like Stripe, Twilio, and Google.
+UpCounsel attorneys come from law schools such as Yale and Harvard with an average of 14 years of legal experience, this includes working with or on behalf of companies like Menlo Ventures, Airbnb, and Google.